Spina bifida: Screening

+Tests are not 100% perfect, so even though screening results present negative, there is still a slight chance that spina bifida is present.

-Open spina bifida can usually be detected during pregnancy by fetal ultrasound.
+Spina bifida can usually be detected during the second trimester of pregnancy by fetal ultrasound.
 Increased levels of maternal serum alpha-fetoprotein (MSAFP) should be followed up by two tests – an ultrasound of the fetal spine and amniocentesis of the mother's amniotic fluid (to test for alpha-fetoprotein and acetylcholinesterase).
 AFP tests are now mandated by some state laws (including California) and failure to provide them can have legal ramifications.
-In one case, a man born with spina bifida was awarded a $2-million settlement after court found his mother's OBGYN negligent for not performing these tests.
 Spina bifida may be associated with other malformations as in dysmorphic syndromes, often resulting in spontaneous miscarriage.
 In the majority of cases, though, spina bifida is an isolated malformation.

+Risks of amniocentesis, which may occur in approximately 1 in 900 tests, include leaking amniotic fluid, though this generally has no effect on pregnancy.
+However, second-trimester amniocentesis carries a slight risk of miscarriage of 0.1% to 0.3% when done by a skilled person using ultrasound, though research suggests that the risk of miscarriage is higher for amniocentesis done before 15 weeks of pregnancy.
+Infection transmission may occur from mother to child if the mother has infections such as hepatitis C, toxoplasmosis, or HIV/AIDS, or Rh sensitization, which ultimately damages the fetus' red blood cells.
+Needle injury to the fetus may occur, though serious injury is very rare, along with triggering a uterine infection, which is also very rare.

-Genetic counseling and further genetic testing, such as amniocentesis, may be offered during the pregnancy, as some neural tube defects are associated with genetic disorders such as trisomy 18.
+Genetic counseling and further genetic testing through amniocentesis may be offered during the pregnancy, as some neural tube defects are associated with genetic disorders such as trisomy 18.
 Ultrasound screening for spina bifida is partly responsible for the decline in new cases, because many pregnancies are terminated out of fear that a newborn might have a poor future quality of life.
 With modern medical care, the quality of life of patients has greatly improved.